outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

             2. # emerge -avt \>=app-portage/layman-2.3.0, the new layman package will create `/etc/portage/repos.conf/layman.conf` automatically.
             3. # rm /var/lib/layman/make.conf, delete is the old-style layman config file.
         6. Edit `etc/portage/make.conf` and commnet out the lines `source /var/lib/layman/make.conf` and `SYNC="rsync://rsync.cn.gentoo.org/gentoo-portage"`.
-        7. Primary control of all sync operations has been moved from `emerge` to `emaint`. `emerge --sync` now just calls the `emaint sync` module with the `--auto` option.
-The `--auto` option performs a sync on only those repositories with the auto-sync setting not set to `no` or `false`.
+        7. Primary control of all sync operations has been moved from `emerge` to `emaint`. `emerge --sync` now just calls the `emaint sync` module with the default `--auto` option.
+The `--auto` option performs a sync on only those repositories (both portage and overlays) with the auto-sync setting not set to `no` or `false`.
 If it is absent, then it will default to `yes` and "emerge --sync" will sync the repository.
-This means the original `emerge --sync` is just a wrapper of `emaint sync` with default argument `--auto` or `-a`.
+This means the original `emerge --sync` acts like `emaint sync` with default argument `--auto` or `-a`.
-        8. Note: `eix-sync` can update both overlays and portage while the new sync system will add overlays to `/etc/portage/repos.conf/layman` as well.
+        8. As always `eix-sync` can update both overlays and portage while the new sync system will add overlays to `/etc/portage/repos.conf/layman` as well.
 So when `eix-sync` is called, the new procedure is likely: `layman -S; emerge --sync`.
 But the new `emerge --sync` will also update overlays in `/etc/portage/repos.conf/layman.conf`.

             ```
 NOTE: As a result of the default auto-sync = True/Yes setting, commands